Press Release

 Andy Jones, TYLA director and a personal injury lawyer at Sawicki Law, added: “Pick something you’re interested in studying in school regardless of whether you go on to to be a lawyer.
 Foreign languages are very helpful.”

 The students were part of L.G.
 Pinkston High School’s law practicum.
-As part of the law practicum, Pinkston High students will visit Haynes and Boone for eight weeks to learn about the practice of law and the business of operating a law firm.
-The partnership is an important component of Haynes and Boone’s pipeline programs that aim to help develop a diverse network of young people interested in pursuing legal careers.
+As part of the law practicum, Pinkston High students will visit Haynes Boone for eight weeks to learn about the practice of law and the business of operating a law firm.
+The partnership is an important component of Haynes Boone’s pipeline programs that aim to help develop a diverse network of young people interested in pursuing legal careers.

-Haynes and Boone will host another event with Pinkston students from the P-TECH program on Monday, Dec.
+Haynes Boone will host another event with Pinkston students from the P-TECH program on Monday, Dec.
 17.

 Media Contacts